Jeremiah-Rojas/compromised-admin/README.md

 <img width="1408" height="289" alt="image" src="https://github.com/user-attachments/assets/9b293d53-4534-43f7-8b27-aad2cc3c4ec7" />
 Since I was looking specifically for powershell events, I click on the powershell event:
 </br><img width="314" height="500" alt="image" src="https://github.com/user-attachments/assets/61b41644-a787-45ef-856c-6eb1c308f41c" />
+This event tells me that the user used Powershell ISE to run the this command: ```"powershell.exe" -EncodedCommand VwByAGkAdABlAC0ATwB1AHQAcAB1AHQAIABoAGUAbABsAG8AIAB3AG8AcgBsAGQ=```
+</br>Based on the last character of the string "=", this is a base64 encoded message that is displayed to the screen when the command runs.
+The following command prints to the screen "hello world."
+check for deleted files